kutec/tssync/_drafts/2015-12-16-6-signs-you-should-invest-in-sass.md

 }</pre>
 As you can see in above Sass snippet, the code is more readable and we have actually defined <code>&lt;nav&gt;</code> as a component while <code>&lt;li&gt;</code> and <code>&lt;a&gt;</code> tags are children elements to <code>&lt;nav&gt;</code>.
 <h2>Partials and Importing</h2>
 It is always good to separate CSS code in different files or folder to increase the manageability.
-Large projects may need this approach based on features of a project.
-This kind of separation makes sense for developers working on the same theme at a time.
+For big projects, such a project can be helpful to manage the code in proper way.
 <h3>Sass Partials</h3>
 Sass allows to define code in various files.
-We can define codes using variables, @extend, @include, etc. in any file to re-use across the application.
+We can define codes using variables, <code>@extend</code>, <code>@include</code>, etc. in any file to re-use across the application.

-This is similar to what we do in CSS to import a file.
-We can create <code>.scss</code> files and using <code>@import</code> call them into another <code>.scss</code> file.
+This is similar to what we do in CSS to import other CSS file.
+In Sass, we can create <code>.scss</code> files and using <code>@import</code>, call them into the other <code>.scss</code> file.
 Consider below hierarchical structure of the Sass directory:
 <pre>Sass (dir)
-|_ _variables.scss
+|- _variables.scss
-|_ _functions.scss
+|- _functions.scss
-|_ _header.scss
+|- _header.scss
-|_ _footer.scss
+|- _footer.scss
-|_ _navigation.scss
+|- _navigation.scss
-|_ _content.scss
+|- _content.scss
-|_ _plugin.scss
+|- _plugin.scss
-|_ _overwrite.scss
+|- _overwrite.scss
-|_ main.scss
+|- main.scss
 CSS (dir)
-|_ main.css</pre>
+|- main.css</pre>
 Above structure has two directories - Sass and CSS.
 Sass is dedicated to <code>.scss</code> files, where <code>main.scss</code> file will be importing all the other <code>.scss</code> files with <code>@import</code> definition.
 And finally <code>main.scss</code> will be compiled to <code>main.css</code> into CSS folder as a final output.

 <strong>Using <code>@import</code> for <code>main.scss</code></strong>